GabrielFlores8227/Docker-Certified-Associate/README.md

 - Get a join command from the manager: Run `docker swarm join-token worker` on the manager node to get a join command.

 - Run the join command on both workers: Copy the join command from the manager and run it on both workers.

+### Swarm Backup and Restore

+In a production enviroment, it's always a good idea to backup critical data.

+Backing up Docker swarm data is fairly simple.
+To backup, do the following on a swarm manager.

+- Stop the Docker service.

+- Backup all data in the directory `/var/lib/docker/swarm`.

+- Start the Docker service.

+To restore the previous backup:

+- Stop the Docker service.

+- Delete any existing files or directories under `/var/lib/docker/swarm`.

+- Copy the backed-up files to `/var/lib/docker/swarm`.

+- Start the Docker service.

 - Verify both workers have successfully joined the swarm: Run `docker node ls` on the manager and verify that you can see the two worker nodes listed.